ThaoThaoHeart/mysite/mysite/README.md

 ## sqlite vs postgresql

 When do we use sqlite?
+-local storage
+-embedded database
+-small size projects

 When do we use postgresql?

-- Install Sentry
+-Client-server system (allows many client to connect) -larger scale projects